akshaybengani/Python-tutorials/README.md

 This will take input and store it in a variable

 # Python Expressions
-Expressions are made up of variables, contants, operators, functions, Reserved Words, Comments and lot more cool stuff.
+Expressions are made up of variables, constants, operators, functions, Reserved Words, Comments, and a lot more cool stuff.

 ## Comments in Python
-To Comment in python we use \# to comment out something.
+To Comment in Python, we use \# to comment out something.

 ## Type conversion
-In Python when we take input we use input() function this function only takes string type so we need to typecast when we needed a Integer operations or any other type operation other then String.
+In Python when we take the input we use input() function this function only takes string type so we need to typecast when we needed an Integer operation or any other type operation other than String.

 ```python
 age = input("Enter your age ")